postlight/parser/src/extractors/custom/README.md

   },
 ```

 For much more complex tranforms, you can perform dom manipulation within the tranform function, but this is discouraged unless absolutely necessary.
-See, for example, the lazy-loaded image transform in [the NYTimesExtractor](www.nytimes.com/index.js#L25), which transforms the src attribute on the lazy-loaded image.
+See, for example, the lazy-loaded image transform in [the NYTimesExtractor](www.nytimes.com/index.js#L25), which transforms the `src` attribute on the lazy-loaded image.

 ## How to generate a custom parser

 Now that you know the basics of how custom extractors work, let's walk through the workflow for how to write and submit one.
-For our example, we're going to use [The New Yorker](http://www.newyorker.com/).
+For our example, we're going to create a custom parser for [The New Yorker](http://www.newyorker.com/).
 (You can find the results of this tutorial [in the NewYorkerExtractor source](www.newyorker.com).)

 ### Step 0: Installation